indimail/indimail-virtualdomains/.github/README-indimail.md

 IndiMail is highly configurable.
 No hard-coded directories of qmail like /var/qmail/control or /var/qmail/queue.
 All directories are configurable at run time.
 IndiMail has multiple queues and the queue destination directories are also configurable.
 You can have one IndiMail installation cater to multiple instances having different properties / configuration.
 To set up a new IndiMail instance requires you to just set few environment variables.
 Unlike qmail/netqmail, IndiMail doesn't force you to recompile each time you require a new instance.
 Multiple queues eliminates what is known as ['the silly qmail syndrome'](https://qmail.jms1.net/silly-qmail.shtml "silly-qmail-syndrome") and gives IndiMail the capability to perform better than a stock qmail installation.
 IndiMail's multiple queue architecture gives allows it to achieve tremendous inject rates using commodity hardware as can be read [here](http://groups.google.co.in/group/indimail/browse_thread/thread/f9e0b6214d88ca6d#).
 Here is a pictorial representation of the IndiMail queue ![Pictorial](indimail_queue.png).

 IndiMail is a pure messaging solution.
 It does not provide calendars, todo lists, address books, meeting requests and a web mail front-end.
-However, you can use [Roundcube Mail](https://roundcube.net/) or any web mail front-end that works with IMAP or POP3 protocol with IndiMail.
-If you decide to install [Roundcube Mail](https://roundcube.net/), you can install the **ircube** package from the IndiMail's DNF/YUM/Debian [Repository](https://build.opensuse.org/package/show/home:indimail/ircube "ircube") to have a fully functional web mail front-end.
+However, you can use [RoundCubemail](https://roundcube.net/ "RoundCubemail") or any web mail front-end that works with IMAP or POP3 protocol with IndiMail.
+If you decide to install [RoundCubemail](https://roundcube.net/ "RoundCubemail"), you can install the **ircube** package from the IndiMail's DNF/YUM/Debian [Repository](https://build.opensuse.org/package/show/home:indimail/ircube "ircube") to have a fully functional web mail front-end.
 The ircube package provides plugins for Rouncube Mail to manage your passwords, vacation and SPAM filters.

 IndiMail administrators can use a web administration tool called **iwebadmin**.
-It can be installed from source from [here](https://github.com/mbhangui/indimail-virtualdomains/tree/master/iwebadmin-x) or from the [DNF/YUM/Debian Repository](https://build.opensuse.org/package/show/home:indimail/iwebadmin "iwebadmin") on the openSUSE build Service.
+It can be installed from source from [here](https://github.com/mbhangui/indimail-virtualdomains/tree/master/iwebadmin-x "iwebadmin") or from the [DNF/YUM/Debian Repository](https://build.opensuse.org/package/show/home:indimail/iwebadmin "iwebadmin Repository") on the openSUSE build Service.

 IndiMail comes with a power tcl/tk administration client called [**indium**](https://github.com/mbhangui/indimail-virtualdomains/tree/master/indium-1.1 "indium").
-It can be installed from source from [here](https://github.com/mbhangui/indimail-virtualdomains/tree/master/indium-1.1) or from the [DNF/YUM/Debian Repository](https://build.opensuse.org/package/show/home:indimail/indium) on the openSUSE Build Service.
+It can be installed from source from [here](https://github.com/mbhangui/indimail-virtualdomains/tree/master/indium-1.1 "indium") or from the [DNF/YUM/Debian Repository](https://build.opensuse.org/package/show/home:indimail/indium "indium repository") on the openSUSE Build Service.

-To install IndiMail you can take the help of the following documents in the [indimail-x/doc subdirectory](https://github.com/mbhangui/indimail-virtualdomains/tree/master/indimail-x/doc) of [indimail-virtualdomains](https://github.com/mbhangui/indimail-virtualdomains) github repository.
+To install IndiMail you can take the help of the following documents in the [indimail-x/doc subdirectory](https://github.com/mbhangui/indimail-virtualdomains/tree/master/indimail-x/doc "Documents Subdirectory") of [indimail-virtualdomains](https://github.com/mbhangui/indimail-virtualdomains "indimail-virtualdomains") github repository.
 You can also jump to the section `# Installing Indimail using DNF/YUM/APT Repository` towards the bottom of this document.

 File | Description
 ----- | --------------------